 How do you get code into production?
 How do you release new functionality?

 Typically, you run a deployment pipeline on a deployment server, and not a developer’s computer (you’ll see later in this blog post why).
-One option is to use the same server you use for CI, such as the ones you saw earlier in the post (e.g., GitHub Actions, CircleCi, GitLab).
-Another option is to use deployment servers that are designed for a specific technology: for example, for OpenTofu and Terraform, you might use the HashiCorp Cloud Platform, Gruntwork Pipelines or env0 (full list), and for Kubernetes, you may use Argo CD or Flux (full list).
+One option is to use the same server you use for CI, such as the ones you saw earlier in the post (e.g., GitHub Actions, CircleCI, GitLab).
+Another option is to use deployment servers that are designed for a specific technology; for example, for OpenTofu and Terraform, you might use the HashiCorp Cloud Platform, Gruntwork Pipelines, or env0 (full list), and for Kubernetes, you might use Argo CD or Flux (full list).

 Software agents automatically pull the desired state declarations from the source.
 In practice, this means that everything the pipeline does is based on code pulled from Git; no one-off scripts or manual actions are allowed.
 This ensures that your desired state and the full history of changes is always tracked in Git.
-It also ensures the pipeline can run at any time, which is critical for the next item.
+It also ensures that the pipeline can run at any time, which is critical for the next principle.

 The best way to understand a GitOps pipeline is to see an example, which is the focus of the next several sections.
 After that, you’ll learn about deployment pipeline patterns that I recommend for most companies.